Mercy-chepchirchir/Pizza-Restaurants/README.md

 * GET /pizzas: Returns a list of pizzas in JSON format.
 * POST /restaurant_pizzas: Creates a new restaurant-pizza association.

+# TESTING
+Test the implemented endpoints using postman and ensure they function as specified.

 # TECHNOLOGY USED
 python
+Flask
+SQLAlchemy

 # LICENSE